 We included in the 2015/16 plan a set of indicators, quantified where possible, that help underpin our assessment of the state of key aspects of corporate governance and reporting in the UK.
-For the 2016/17 Plan we propose including a wider range of indicators.
-Some of these are activity measures, others relate to the outcomes which are influenced by a range of factors, including the impact of the UK regulatory framework.
+For the 2016/17 Plan we have included a wider range of indicators.
+Some of these are activity measures, others relate to outcomes which are influenced by a range of factors, including the impact of the UK regulatory framework.

-We will take these indicators, and other evidence, into account in developing and publishing our future annual assessments of the state of corporate governance and stewardship, corporate reporting, auditing in the UK and our consideration of the risks associated with actuarial work.
-We would welcome stakeholders' views on the indicators we have included in this draft plan.

-We will in addition commission survey evidence of stakeholders' perceptions of key aspects of corporate reporting and governance in the UK and of our own effectiveness as a regulatory authority.
+We will take these indicators, and other evidence, into account in developing and publishing our future annual assessments of the state of corporate governance and stewardship, corporate reporting, and auditing in the UK, and our consideration of the risks associated with actuarial work.
+We will commission survey evidence of stakeholders' perceptions of key aspects of corporate reporting and governance in the UK and of our own effectiveness as a regulatory authority.